MickaliaRei/Sprint-Review-and-Retrospective/README.md

 # Sprint-Review-and-Retrospective
-This project details a Sprint Review and Retrospective after developing a product using Agile.
+This project details a Sprint Review and Retrospective after completing the SNHU Travel Project.